alexwenzel/laravel-commentary/readme.md

 Route::controller('commentsfrontend', 'Alexwenzel\LaravelCommentary\FrontendController');
 ````

+If you need to customize the management section, override the view within your project.

 ### Comment form

 To display the comment form, include something like the following line in your view: